Company Accounts

 iii) Preliminary expenses.

-3. For providing premium on redemption of preference shares or debentures.
+3. For providing premium on redemption of

 Minimum Application as per sec.
 79